ThiesDS/statisticscommunicated/content/post/cognitive-biases.md

 In my first almost two years as a data scientist I analized several datasets and wrote reports to prepare decissions for other people in the organization.
 One thing I realized is that people often don't come with a problem,

 The first step is that people come to me with a problem they want to solve or a Hypothesis they want to have tested.
--->

-I guess, hello world!
-With my first blog post ever I want to talk about something more general: How do people gain knowledge about the world?
+it is very helpful to first understand how people gain knowledge - and base decissions on that knowledge - to really support this process to make better decissions.

+As data science is part of the decission-making process my experice is that it really helps to understand how people make decissions to support them - by using data.
+This is the point where I like to kick in and dig a little bit deeper about my experiences with cognitive biases

+This is a fundamental building block of the work as a data scientist as we are trained to gain knowledge about the world from data using statistics and programming.
+Why do we need to be trained?
+We need to be trained because our human brains are trimmed on behavioral patterns that saved our survival in a very hostile environment.
+But today is different.
+We need to make objective, unbiased decissions to successfully navigate the competetive landscape of comapnies in the information age.
+But certain behavioral patters still excist and have been under extensive study.
+In my first almost two years as a data scientist I realized that

+ to make objective and unbiased decissions. the evolutionary rewards of certain behavioral patterns saved our survival in the past.

+In doing so data scientists are trained to follow the scientific method.
+However, this is not true for regular people in an organization.
+This may be

 As this may seem an obvious question for a data scientist to be answered by "of course, we follow the scientific method", this is not always true for regular people in an organization.